 Members are randomly selected for these surveys.
 If you get one, please fill it out.
 Your input is valuable to us.

 It’s one that pays solid dividends, too.
 Keeping up with recommended health screenings may help your primary care physician take care of the little things — before they become more serious.
 At your next appointment, please talk to your primary care physician about screenings and recommendations.
 Depending on your medical history, your provider may have additional medical advice.
-You can find the preventive guidelines (PDF) on your plan’s website.
+Download the preventive guidelines (PDF).